 Head of Sustainable Livelihood and Community Empowerment

 Tina has over 20 years of experience in leprosy, disability and community development.
-She has great expertise in rights-based approach, education, skill development, livelihoods and community empowerment for inclusion of marginalised communities.
+She has great expertise in rights-based approach, education, skill development, livelihoods and community empowerment for the inclusion of marginalised communities.
 She oversees TLMTI’s six Vocational Training Centres providing institutional and community-based vocational training.
-She is in-charge of skills building of people with leprosy and disability, and several community development interventions spread across eight states.
+Tina is in-charge of skills building of people with leprosy and disability, and several community development interventions spread across eight states.
 Tina has contributed to social research, evaluations and project development and has networked with major international and national agencies.

 Head of Advocacy and Communication

 Nikita provides overall leadership to strategise and implement TLMTI’s advocacy and communication initiatives and engage with various stakeholders.
-She has over 20 years of experience in communication, and her core areas of expertise include policy influencing, social and behaviour change communication, programme management, forming strategic alliance with Government of India, state governments, NGOs, media and private sector.
-Nikita has made significant contribution for inclusion of people affected by leprosy in the Rights of Persons with Disabilities Bill, and the formulation of Eliminating Discrimination against Persons Affected by Leprosy (EDPAL) Bill, 2015.
+She has over 20 years of experience in communication, and her core areas of expertise include policy influencing, social and behaviour change communication, programme management, forming a strategic alliance with Government of India, state governments, NGOs, media and the private sector.
+Nikita has made a significant contribution for the inclusion of people affected by leprosy in the Rights of Persons with Disabilities Bill, and the formulation of Eliminating Discrimination against Persons Affected by Leprosy (EDPAL) Bill, 2015.
 She has represented TLMTI at several national and international platforms, thereby increasing the profile of leprosy.

 Dr Joydeepa Darlong